BM1880-BIRD/bm1880-ai-demo-program/darknet-yolov2-object-classification/README.md

 2. when booting up your 1880 board, vi the demo.sh ,and change the DEMO_DIR to your darknet-yolov2-object-classification path. you need also change the pushd/popd command to "cd" command

+3. cd /system/data; sh load_driver.sh

-3. cd to the darknet-yolov2-object-classification folder and  run the command: ./demo.sh images/
+4. cd to the darknet-yolov2-object-classification folder and  run the command: ./demo.sh images/